Lewis Pullman: Career

 In 2018, Pullman had a leading role in the slasher film The Strangers: Prey at Night.
 Though the film received mixed reviews when compared to its predecessor, it was a box-office success, grossing $32.1 million against a $5 million production budget.
 That same year, he starred alongside Jeff Bridges, Cynthia Erivo, Dakota Johnson, Jon Hamm, Cailee Spaeny, and Chris Hemsworth in Bad Times at the El Royale.
 On casting Pullman, writer and director Drew Goddard said "it was one of those good old-fashioned casting searches.
 After meeting with lots and lots and lots of actors, Lewis came in and you just felt that immediately.
 The last time that happened, quite honestly, was when Chris Hemsworth walked in for The Cabin in the Woods.
 You're just looking for actors who inherently fit the role — and then also transcend the role.
 Lewis had that sort of magic."
 Upon release, the film received generally positive reviews from critics, and his performance was also singled out, with Den of Geek calling it a "standout" and The Seattle Times writing that he "shines as the troubled desk clerk, who serves as the film's (very) late-arriving moral conscience."

-In 2019, Pullman had a recurring role as Major Major Major Major in Catch-22, the Hulu adaptation of the 1961 novel of the same name starring George Clooney.
-That same year, he starred in the thriller film Them That Follow.
+In 2019, Pullman had a recurring role as Major Major Major Major in Catch-22, the George Clooney-led Hulu adaptation of the 1961 novel.
+He also starred in the thriller Them That Follow, and in 2020, he had a small role in the indie film Pink Skies Ahead.
 In 2022, Pullman played Rhett Abbott in the Amazon series Outer Range, Lieutenant Robert "Bob" Floyd in the Tom Cruise-led sequel Top Gun: Maverick, and the romantic lead in Press Play.
+Top Gun: Maverick wrapped filming in 2019 but was delayed several times before releasing in 2022; it grossed over $1.4 billion in theaters and is Pullman's highest-grossing film to date.
+In 2023, Pullman played a youth pastor in The Starling Girl, the president of a fraternity in The Line, and had a major role in William Friedkin's final film, The Caine Mutiny Court-Martial.
+He also starred alongside Brie Larson in the Apple TV+ miniseries Lessons in Chemistry.

-He will next star in the James Wan-produced horror film Salem's Lot, an adaptation of the 1975 novel of the same name by Stephen King; The Hollywood Reporter writes that the role "promises to be a breakthrough and career-making for Pullman."
+In 2024, he starred in the crime thriller Skincare and the James Wan-produced horror film adaptation of Stephen King's 1975 novel 'Salem's Lot.

-In August 2022, it was revealed Pullman would star alongside Brie Larson in the Apple TV+ series Lessons in Chemistry.
+In 2025, he starred as Robert Reynolds / Sentry in the Marvel Cinematic Universe film Thunderbolts*, and will reprise his role in Avengers: Doomsday in 2026.
+Pullman will appear alongside Sally Field in a film adaptation of the bestselling book Remarkably Bright Creatures by Shelby Van Pelt.
+Pullman is also set to star with Maya Hawke in the surrealist romantic comedy Wishful Thinking.

+Personal life

+Between September 2020 to sometime before August 2023, Pullman was in a relationship with singer and actress Rainey Qualley.
+As of January 2025, Pullman is dating model Kaia Gerber.